virot/powershellYK/Docs/Commands/Find-Yubikey.md

 ```

 ## DESCRIPTION
-List all Yubikeys on the system
+List all YubiKeys on system

 ## EXAMPLES